amrios/z370-g_vanilla/README.md

 Generic HD audio support, likely not needed since I use an USB DAC, but important for general hardware support.
 * **IntelMausi**
 LAN kext for the on-board Intel GBE
-* **NoTouchID**
-I think you don't need this due to the SMBIOS, but certain prompts may lag when the system expect you to have Touch ID compatible hardware.
 * **VoodooPS2**
 Generic mouse support, you'll need to add the subpackages inside the VoodooPS2 folder, which includes the kexts from your keyboard, mouse, and touchpad.